Home » 12 to 36 hour Layovers » Newfoundland RV, Car Travel Logistics

 Port aux Basques

-For many RV travellers, Port aux Basques is the most practical entry point.
+For many RV and car travellers, Port aux Basques is the most practical entry point.
 It makes the most sense for west coast camping, Gros Morne planning, Corner Brook access, and broader cross-island routes.

-Port aux Basques to Deer Lake is about 265 km and roughly 2 hours 50 minutes.
+• Port aux Basques to Deer Lake: about 265 km / 2 hours 50 minutes

 Argentia

-Argentia is the stronger choice if you want to focus on the Avalon Peninsula and cut down the long eastbound drive across the island.
-It works best for St. John’s, the southern Avalon, and eastern Newfoundland planning.
+Argentia is the stronger choice if you want to focus on the Avalon Peninsula and reduce the long eastbound drive across the island.

 St. Barbe / Blanc-Sablon

-The ferry crossing itself is short, but the route logic is very different from the main Marine Atlantic entries.
-If your focus is St. Anthony, L’Anse aux Meadows, or Labrador, this is the more natural option.
+The crossing itself is short, but the route logic is very different from the main Marine Atlantic entries.
+If your focus is St. Anthony, L’Anse aux Meadows, Red Bay, or Labrador, this is the more natural option.

-For RV travellers, the key bookings often shape the trip before the wheels even move.
-If your route depends on a specific crossing, ferry cabin, or high-demand campground, lock that in first and build the rest around it.
+For RV travellers, the most important reservations often shape the trip before the wheels even move.
+If your route depends on a specific crossing, ferry cabin, or high-demand campground, lock that in first and build the rest of your route around it.

-The biggest thing RV travellers need to know is simple: once the ferry leaves port, the vehicle deck is off limits.
-Your RV is not your backup sleeping space.
-You need to plan the crossing the same way you would plan your first night on land.
+No. Once the ferry leaves port, the vehicle deck is off limits.
+Your RV is not your backup sleeping space, and you cannot return to it during the crossing.

-what you need to bring up from the vehicle before boarding
+• what to bring up from the vehicle before boarding

-If cabins or bunks are available, book them early.
-If they are sold out, your realistic backup is reserved seating, general seating, or a passenger pod where offered.
-On a longer crossing, a rough night can flatten the first full day of the trip.
+If cabins or bunks are available, reserve them early.
+If not, look at reserved seating, general seating, or passenger pod options where available.

 A few practical details can save a lot of frustration:

-Book based on your exact RV length and height, not a rough guess.
+• Book using your exact RV length and height, not a rough estimate

-Do not build an overly ambitious driving day after landing from an overnight crossing.
+• Do not build an overly ambitious driving day after an overnight crossing

-Check whether your arrival time lines up with campground check-in and daylight.
+• Check whether your arrival time matches campground check-in and daylight

 For propane, RVs may carry up to two propane tanks totalling no more than 65 litres, with valves shut and tanks secured before departure.